theolind/pymysensors/README.md

 continue until all blocks of firmware are sent.
 If the CRC of the transmitted firmware match the CRC of the firmware config response, the node will restart and load the new firmware.

+## Async gateway
+The serial gateway now also has a version that supports asyncio.
+Use the `AsyncSerialGateway` class to make a gateway that uses asyncio.
+The following public methods are coroutines in the async gateway:

+- start_persistence
+- start
+- stop
+- update_fw

+See [async_main.py](https://github.com/theolind/pymysensors/blob/master/async_main.py) for an example of how to use this gateway.

 [build-badge]: https://travis-ci.org/theolind/pymysensors.svg?branch=master
 [build]: https://travis-ci.org/theolind/pymysensors